 Our long term objective is to assist, provide resources and represent the interests of provocative artists that have an unusually strong ambition to utilize knowledge, emotions and artistic inspiration gained through interethnic experience to develop their works of art.

 The Intarsia Interethnic Arts Project is in phase three of development.
 During this time we will engage in design, textual publishing, recording, production, live performance as well as IT projects that exemplify aspects of what we understand as Interethnic Art (more below).
 While in phase two, our strategy was to accumulate enough technical know-how and organizational infrastructure through various streams.
 Phase one encompassed creation and conception of basic Interethnic Art projects, all of which can be seen here at our site.
-Any profits acquired during phase three onward will be reallocated from Intarsia Recordings, Media and Productions Co. where possible to fund the development of the educational/non-profit component of the Intarsia Vision (read below), this Intarsia Interethnic Arts Project
+Any profits acquired during phase three onward will be reallocated from Intarsia Recordings, Media and Productions Co. where possible to fund the development of the educational/non-profit component of the Intarsia Vision (read below), this Intarsia Interethnic Arts Project .
+This 11 year running project is now only considered to be in it's adolescence.
+We continue to engineer the same synergistic structuring and flow of ideas, resources and networking capacity; intended to assist individuals that have one common ambition: to collaborate on an artistic and intellectual bases regarding the philosophies documented in the Intarsia Vision and disseminate the concepts, techniques and value of interethnic art to peoples world wide.

 Where did this idea and energy originate?